 Non-Freestanding tents are for ultralight backpackers or cycle tourists who use a tent pole to support the structure of the tent.
 They are single wall design, which means the rain fly is built in.
 Non-freestanding tents must also be staked in order stand fully taught.

-The Best Tents for Dog Owners
+The Best Tents for Camping with Dogs

 The following list is based off of a few factors: